proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 assert(result == productBarcode)
 {% endhighlight %}

-Protip: Don't use pretty-printing for testing.
+**Protip**: Don't use pretty-printing for testing.
 Also, since we haven't actually implemented `Equatable` on our `Barcode`, we can't actually use the `==` operator.
-Rest assured however that they are in fact the same.
+I'm fine with that, but *you* should confirm the truth with your own eyes.

 ## But Does It Scale?